 Classroom comfort refers to many things – temperatures, glares, noise levels, ventilation, etc. In other words, an ideal classroom features the right amount of natural light, temperatures are balanced in all seasons, and playground or street noise is significantly reduced.

-Windows play a major role in ambient comfort, and there are a variety of features that can help to maximize interior comfort.
+Windows for schools play a major role in ambient comfort, and there are a variety of features that can help to maximize interior comfort.
 Window shades – like between-the-glass blinds or awnings – can contribute to control the flow of light.
 Plus, solar glazing and Low-E glass can help to manage solar heat gain.